- Print

 Proof of Degree Certification

-It is Duke's policy (and a requirement SACS) that all faculty offering classroom instruction must present proof of their highest degree, which will be kept on file in the appropriate administrative office, as described below.
-Verification may include official transcripts
+It is Duke's policy (and a requirement for SACS accreditation) that all faculty offering classroom instruction or its online equivalent must present proof of their highest degree, which will be kept on file in the appropriate administrative office, as described below.
+Verification may include official transcripts, or other approved methods depending on each school's procedures.

-Regular rank faculty (tenured and tenure track, professors of the practice, research professors, and lecturers) will supply this proof to the Dean before that office may submit a hire form.
-Proofs of degree are safeguarded in each faculty member's individual personnel file in the Dean's office.
+Regular rank faculty (tenured and tenure track, professors of the practice, research professors, career track professors, undifferentiated assistant professors, medical instructors, and lecturers) will supply this proof to the Dean before that office may submit a New Faculty Member form.
+Proof of degree is safeguarded in each faculty member's personnel file in the Dean's office.

 Non-regular rank faculty must supply proof of degree to the department or school manager prior to the beginning of work.
-Proofs of degree are safeguarded in each faculty member's individual personnel file in the department/school office.
+Proof of degree is safeguarded in each faculty member's personnel file in the department or school office depending on each school's procedures.

 For faculty who have not earned the Ph.D. degree, the appropriate office will hold on file written proof of the highest degree.
 In addition, the department Chair should provide a written statement that the faculty member's preparation has been appropriate for the instructional activities to be performed.
 One example of individuals in this category is a performing musician for whom a Ph.D. might not be appropriate.
 For the rare internationally acclaimed scholar who has achieved the appropriate level of distinction and leadership without the formal training of the Ph.D. degree, the Dean may provide excerpts from these faculty member’s most recent personnel review that confirms leadership and distinction.
 All this documentation is held in the individual personnel files in the appropriate office.

-Complete the actions listed in “Processing New Faculty Members” (dFac User’s Guide, p.
-15).
-This series of actions includes creating a dFac record (selecting a position into which to hire the new faculty member (this position will have been creates in iForms), assigning a unique Duke ID, entering personal information, creating all appointments offered at the time of hire, entering education and professional training, adding contact information), submitting the New Faculty Member form to the appropriate supervisors for approval, tracking the approval process and, once final approval given, entering the new faculty member into the HR/Payroll system using the Hire iForm.
+Complete the actions listed in Hiring New Faculty Members.
+This series of actions will have you create a dFac record, assign a unique Duke ID, create all appointments offered at the time of hire, enter education and professional training, add contact information, ensure formal approval at all appropriate levels, track the approval process and, once final approval given, enter the new faculty member into the HR/Payroll system using the Hire iForm.

 Immigration and Visa Issues